-With my one week in Portugal itinerary, you can be galavanting from Lisbon to Sintra to Cabo da Roca, Cascais, and back all within a few days.
+In this Lisbon, Portugal bucket list, you can be galavanting from Lisbon to Sintra to Cabo da Roca, Cascais, and back all within a few days.

-The great part about traveling in Portugal is that you can go far in a little amount of time and on a small budget.
+The great part about traveling around Lisbon is that you can go far in a little amount of time and on a small budget.

-One of the first things you might notice is that Lisbon’s sidewalks are all decorated with tile cobblestones, some have motifs while others are just plain.
+One of the first things you might notice is that Lisbon’s sidewalks are all decorated with tile cobblestones — calcadas — some have motifs while others are just plain.
 All of them are slippery though so watch your step!

 2. Eat fresh food at the Time Market food plaza

 Time Market is a semi-upscale food court offering global dishes from renowned chefs and restaurants.

 You’ll find anything from cured ham to fresh oysters and seafood to American hamburgers or sushi, Portuguese specialties, and more.

 The interior is modern and spacious, thus attracting tons of tourists and employees on their lunch break.
 Go early to beat the crowds!